 Adult owlbears differ from their young in temperament and cunning, and by being strong fliers despite their considerable size and weight.
 Gliding above their temperate forest homes, they hunt deer, horses, moose, and any humanoids they think they can take.
 When hunting intelligent prey, they gauge their approach and time their attacks to isolate their victim.

 Adult owlbears nest with a mate and offspring.
-One adult is usually out hunting alone, but survivors of owlbear hunting raids have reported a primary hunter retrieving its mate to strike.
+One adult is usually out hunting at all times, but survivors have reported a primary hunter retrieving its mate to strike in tandem.

 25% of adult owlbears speak a rudimentary form of Elvese.

 Ancient owlbears have survived centuries of adulthood.
 These special creatures are immense, with wingspans of 20m.
 They tend to oversee a great region of wilderness populated by related families of nesting adults.
 Their enormous eyes let them see as far as ten kilometers, and their owl-like hearing allows them to hear a deer from 300m.
-They can lift a horse and have been spotted hunting bulette.
-They are fearless.
+They can lift a horse, and have been observed hunting bulette.
+They are utterly fearless.

 Ancient owlbears also have a breath weapon consisting of a cone of cold some 60m long and 15m wide at the end.
 This blast of 100km/h wind lasts three rounds, measures at -60°C and does 8d6 damage to everything in its path per round.
 This attack instantly smashing things made of glass or crystal and can warp anything made of metal (1-2 on d6).
 Owlbears have been observed directing this weapon during the three-round period and firing while in flight.

 A number of keen observers have noticed that owlbear and dragon ranges have zero overlap.
 And that there are no white/frost dragons on Sppang.

 Should have included the word Root (S) especially because of the laugh that Aussies get when they see some mad Canadian wandering around Oz proudly wearing a ROOTS shirt!